 Batman hilariously takes a swing at Wonder Woman while they are talking on a balcony.
 She just knocks him over the edge above a street which appears to be close to what resembles Central Park.
 Batman amazingly lands across the street unscathed.
 We get a little backstory for Danny Wellys, who claims she was getting revenge for the murder of her baby sister.
 Wellys decides to run away and Batman finds her pretty quickly.
 This leads to another Batman vs Wonder Woman scene with Batman attempting to kick her in the stomach, which of course does nothing.
 While impaired Wonder Woman puts her foot on Batman’s head and tells him not to get up.
 He concedes and tries to use Hiketeia on her but she refuses.
 The whole fiasco solves itself when Danny jumps over a ledge and kills herself.

 The story was written by Greg Rucka and penciled by J.G.
 Jones, a ridiculously talented artist who portrays realistic anatomy.
 Unfortunately it doesn’t always translate well when inked and colored by other people.
 You can see this best by the cover which J.G.
 Jones painted in perfect realism and shows his true ability.
-Be sure to buy this, which has been reprinted a few times so you shouldn’t have too hard a time finding it.
+Be sure to buy this (Affiliate Link), which has been reprinted a few times so you shouldn’t have too hard a time finding it.
 Leave a comment with your thoughts about these two fighting.